 The sandwich grills up in no time on a panini press, but you’ll get equally fab results using a nonstick griddle or cast iron pan.

-An oozy fried egg and a little more of that chipotle aioli drizzled on top and you’ve got yourself one heck of a sandwich.
+An oozy fried egg and a little more of that chipotle aioli drizzled on top and you’ve got yourself one heck of a breakfast sandwich.
 It almost makes you want to “forget” dinner on purpose, doesn’t it?

 Knife & Fork Grilled Cheese